What it is

 - Maintain the width of the grass area when tilling and planting surrounding fields.

 - Don't let herbicide spray continue into the waterway.

 - Don't use the waterway as a road.
 Vehicle tire tracks can lead to the formation of a gully.

 - Don't mow the grass until a good sod is established.
-Once it is established, the waterway should be mowed periodically and invasive species controlled.
-Check with local SWCD/NRCS office on allowable time to mow if cost share is received to install practice.
+Once it is established, the waterway should be mowed periodically and the invasive species controlled.
+Check with the local SWCD/NRCS office on allowable time to mow if cost share is received to install practice.